microsoft/accessibility-insights-web/docs/building-web.md

 ### Commands to run before check in

--   You should run a FastPass (formatting and lint checks) before creating a Pull Request to master:
+-   You should run a FastPass (formatting and lint checks) before creating a Pull Request to main:

     ```sh
     yarn fastpass